geniemouse/countdown/public/docs/README.md

 ## `start()`

-Starts (or restarts) the countdown timer from the countdown target time remaining.
-At this point, the `onStep` callbacks begin, firing once every second.
+Starts (or restarts) the countdown timer from the target time remaining.
+At this point, `onStep` callbacks begin/resume, firing once every second.

 ```javascript
 aCountDown.start()